Activity 1.1: Develop the Base Map of Your Site

-This base map activity can be a challenging, especially for many of us who have not been taught proper drafting, mapping and graphic skills.
+For new participants, this base map activity is a challenging one - especially because each of your situations is different.
 Do your best.
-The goal is to have a relative, to-scale map that you can work with as you move through the class.
-Think draft and look forward to getting feedback to as you continue.
+The goal is to have a relatively drawn-to-scale map that you can work with as you move through the class.
+Think draft and look forward to getting feedback from us as you continue.
 This base map will become the template and guide for future maps of your site.

 You will find that permaculture thinking is most useful when applied in context; that is, if you can envision and apply the theory and practices to a real place.
 The way you will apply what you learn in the class will be in a self-selected design project.